C++23: deducing “this” into Rust traits

 With inheritance, this function would accept a reference to Doglike instead.
 Then, to find Fido‘s overridden definition of bark(), the call would be a virtual call – the vtable of the class would be used to call the correct function.
 However, because this is instead a template, the argument dog is always its real type, in this case Fido.
 The lookup of bark() in the function is then the same as in the earlier usage code.
 We could change auto to auto& to accept whatever type is passed by reference instead of copying it in.

-Now, let’s imagine what would happen if Fido never implemented bark().
+Let’s imagine what would happen if Fido never implemented bark().
 At the call site, the compiler gathers a set of all possible overloads and templates that could be used, which in this case is only the declaration in Doglike.
 The SFINAE process starts – all variations that result in invalid code are removed from the set. requires false is a constraint that simply fails the SFINAE test immediately, so when the declaration in Doglike is removed from the set, the set is now empty.
 We get a compiler error – out of all the functions that can be called, none of them are valid.

 template<typename T, typename U>